Actively Recruiting

 - Previous intracranial sinus stent implantation

-- History of deep vein thrombosis or pulmonary embolism
+- History of severe respiratory disease, deep vein thrombosis, pulmonary embolism, or atrial fibrillation

-- Employment or dependency relation with study sponsor or investigator
+- Employment or dependency on the sponsor or investigator

 - Participation in another clinical trial or unapproved drug use within 4 weeks before screening